NBC's Peacock streaming service: Everything to know

 - Additional sports, like Premier League soccer.

-For its originals, the company is leaning new series from talent that has a long track record at NBC, like Tiny Fey, Amy Poehler and Mindy Kaling.
+For its originals, the company is leaning toward new series from talent who have a long track record at NBC, like Tiny Fey, Amy Poehler and Mindy Kaling.
 It's also betting on reboots of shows with an enduring appeal.
-It has already announced revivals of Battlestar Galactica (itself a reboot of the 1970s sci-fi series) by Mr. Robot creator Sam Esmail and of Punky Brewster and Saved by the Bell.
+It's already announced a revival of Battlestar Galactica (itself a reboot of the 1970s sci-fi series) by Mr. Robot creator Sam Esmail and reboots of Punky Brewster and Saved by the Bell.
 According to Deadline, NBCUniversal hopes to make a reboot of The Office, which itself was a remake of a British series.

 Peacock will also include live programming, especially during the 2020 Summer Olympics in Tokyo.
 NBC has said that Peacock will be "center stage" for streaming the Olympics this year.
-It will have select American and European golf tournaments.
+It'll have select American and European golf tournaments.

 The following are titles NBC has confirmed will be included with Peacock.